IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 ## Pre-Arrival
 Mission Assignment
 - PCs need to go to Avizallo to - what? monitor the diplomatic situation. spy on luca. what
+	- protect giltstern/luca. cut V in on the deal.
 	- Owl has warned Vasilev abt possible danger
-	- how do the PCs get authority to investigate a murder
+	- get PCs minimal authority to investigate a murder - go as reps of Kevara gov, or Giltstern
+- Give them a conflicting goal - don't get involved w Avizallo? don't upset the political balance between Kevara/Avizallo (would disrupt V's plans)? calm the insurgents?
 - Beware of the Court of Birds - never trust a man who won't tell you his true name
 - who is the diplomat being sent to avizallo - gildstern? luca? ornsgrym?
 Journey to Avizallo